Edmund Allenby, 1st Viscount Allenby: Western Front

-At first, the Arras offensive went well with the Third Army breaking through the German lines and advancing three and a half miles in one day.
+At first, the Arras offensive went well with the Third Army breaking through the German lines and advancing three-and-a-half miles in one day.
 In a letter to his wife on 10 April 1917, Allenby wrote: "I had a very big success yesterday.
 I won all along the line; killed a host of Boche and took over 7,500 prisoners...We have, at last, brought off what I been working on all winter.
 My staff has been splendid".
-There were weeks of heavy fighting during 3rd Army's offensive at the Battle of Arras in the Spring of the 1917, where an initial breakthrough had deteriorated into trench-fighting positional warfare—once more with heavy casualties to 3rd Army's units involved.
-Allenby lost the confidence of his Commander-in-chief, Haig.
-He was promoted to full General on 3 June 1917, but he was replaced at the head of 3rd Army on 9 June 1917 and returned to England.
+There were weeks of heavy fighting during the Third Army's offensive at the Battle of Arras in the spring of the 1917, where an initial breakthrough had deteriorated into trench-fighting positional warfare—once more with heavy casualties to 3rd Army's units involved.
+Allenby lost the confidence of the BEF's commander, Haig.
+He was promoted to full general on 3 June 1917, but he was replaced at the head of the Third Army by Lieutenant-General Sir Julian Byng on 9 June 1917 and returned to England.

 Egypt and Palestine

 British change of grand strategy

-The British War Cabinet was divided in debate in May 1917 over the allocation of British resources between the Western Front and other fronts, with Allied victory over Germany far from certain.
-Curzon and Hankey recommended that Britain seize ground in the Middle East.
-Lloyd George also wanted more effort on other fronts.
+The British War cabinet was divided in debate in May 1917 over the allocation of British resources between the Western Front and other fronts, with Allied victory over Germany far from certain.
+George Curzon and Maurice Hankey recommended that Britain seize ground in the Middle East.
+David Lloyd George also wanted more effort on other fronts.
 Previously, leaders had been concerned that taking over Palestine would divide it and leave it for other countries to take, but repeated losses to the Turkish Army and the stalled Western Front changed their minds.

-Lloyd George wanted a commander "of the dashing type" to replace Sir Archibald Murray in command of the Egyptian Expeditionary Force.
-Jan Christian Smuts refused the command (late May) unless promised resources for a decisive victory.
+Lloyd George wanted a commander "of the dashing type" to replace Lieutenant General Sir Archibald Murray in command of the Egyptian Expeditionary Force (EEF).
+Jan Smuts refused the command (late May) unless promised resources for a decisive victory.
 Lloyd George appointed Allenby to the role, although it was not decided immediately whether he would be authorised to launch a major offensive.
 Allenby believed his new assignment to be a joke, because he still believed that the war would be decided on the Western Front.

-Although many of the War Cabinet wanted more efforts on the Palestine Front, Chief of the Imperial General Staff ("CIGS") Robertson believed that Western Front commitments did not justify a serious attempt to capture Jerusalem (Third Ypres was in progress from 31 July until November), and throughout 1917 he put pressure on Allenby to demand unrealistically large reinforcements to discourage the politicians from authorising Middle East offensives.
+Although many of the War Cabinet wanted more efforts on the Palestine Front, the Chief of the Imperial General Staff (CIGS), General Sir William Robertson, believed that Western Front commitments did not justify a serious attempt to capture Jerusalem (Third Ypres was in progress from 31 July until November), and throughout 1917 he put pressure on Allenby to demand unrealistically large reinforcements to discourage the politicians from authorising Middle East offensives.